FGasper/easyxs/README.md

 Like `exs_call_method_void()` but calls the method in scalar context.
 The result is returned.

+### `SV** exs_call_sv_list(SV* callback, SV** args)`

+Like `exs_call_sv_scalar` but calls the callback in list context.

+The return is one of:

+- NULL, if the callback returned 0 results

+- A pointer to a NUL-terminated array of `SV*`s.
+The pointer will be freed automatically, but the SVs are non-mortals with reference count 1, so you’ll need to dispose of those however is best for you.

 ## SV “Typing”

 Perl scalars are supposed to be “untyped”, at least insofar as